 Greetings.
 I recently read an article on the BBC website titled ‘My life as a gay ultra-Orthodox Jew.’
 It was an amazing article.
-If you do anything today, I would ask that you read this article.
+If you do anything today, I would ask, that you read this article.
 In fact, do it now.
+Please & thanks.
 Knowledge is power, people.
 Here is the article:

 Anyway, British Jews (collectively referred to as Anglo-Jewry) are British people of Jewish descent/ethnicity and who maintain a connection to the Jewish community-either through actively practising Judaism or through cultural/historical affiliation.
 The UK is home to the SECOND largest Jewish population in Europe and has the FIFTH largest Jewish community worldwide.
 Further, the number of identifying Jews in England and Wales has risen slightly over the past decade.
 This indicates a stability which starkly contrasts with the usual impression of a diaspora decline.
-The growth is largely due to the rapid growth of the Charedi/Haredi community.
-This community is a stream of an Orthodox community which is characterised by the rejection of modern secular culture.
-Members are often referred to as ‘Orthodox’ or ‘Ultra Orthodox’-although the term ‘ultra-Orthodox’ is considered a derogatory slur by SOME in the community.
-Haredim regard themselves as the most religious authentic group of Jews-of course this is contested by others.
+This growth is largely due to the rapid growth of the Charedi/Haredi community.
+This community, is a stream of an Orthodox community, which is characterised by the rejection of modern secular culture.
+Members are often referred to as ‘Orthodox’ or ‘Ultra Orthodox’-although the term ‘Ultra-Orthodox’ is considered a derogatory slur by SOME in the community.
+Haredim regard themselves as the most religious, authentic group of Jews…of course this is contested by others.